tidergit/ROS2-FrontierBaseExplorationForAutonomousRobot/README.md

 # Installation
-Copy the autonomous_exploration folder into your ~/ros2_ws/src folder. from ~/ros2_ws:
+Clone the repo into your ~/ros2_ws folder (assuming that is your ros workspace folder) from ~/ros2_ws:
 ```
 colcon build